Darby’s | Raw Bars & Jazz in A Glossy Restaurant

-It’s going to make it pretty hard to lilo.
+It makes it pretty hard to lilo.

 Safely settled on the ground floor, Darby’s is accessed via a floating stone walkway across a glimmering pond, mirroring the moat surrounding the neighbouring American Embassy.
 Fittingly, the place is inspired by Robin’s father, Earl ‘Darby’ Gill, who worked as a jazz musician in Manhattan in the 50s and 60s.